 This also invites us to connect and collaborate with the rich cultural and ecological heritage of this place, because we draw on the deep ethnobotanical knowledge of many peoples that have long called this place home to inform what multi-service indigenous plants we propagate and plant.

-We call ourselves Neighborhood Foresters because we strive to enable the people living, working, and playing in the forests we plant to be the very growers and stewards of these forests.
+As we continue with rain-irrigated native neighborhood food forestry, we call ourselves Neighborhood Foresters because we strive to enable the people living, working, and playing in the forests we plant to be the very growers and stewards of these forests.

 The idea is to empower those that are most likely to love the forest – the forest they live within and interact with daily.